 Unknown to most trekkers, there lies a beautiful meadow across the Thamsa river.
 Surrounded by thick pine trees, it is almost impossible to even guess that such a meadow exists here.
 But when you are returning from Ruinsara Tal, you suddenly get ushered into this wonderland.

-After crossing the roaring Ruisnara Gad over the wooden shepherd bridge, the trail winds up through thick dark pines.
+After crossing the roaring Ruinsara Gad over the wooden shepherd bridge, the trail winds up through thick dark pines.
 Finally when you see light filtering through the pines, you get an inkling that a different scenery awaits here.

 Sure enough, you soon enter the grand meadow.